 external surface area of the tank that is in the ground.

-means a stream or reach of stream that drains a watershed of one (1) square
+a stream or reach of stream that drains a watershed of one (1) square mile or

 (81)] "Karst terrain" means a

-present and is characterized by naturally occurring closed topographic
+or gypsum is present and is characterized by naturally occurring closed

-depressions or sinkholes, caves, disrupted surface drainage, and well developed
+topographic depressions or sinkholes, caves, disrupted surface drainage, and

-underground solution channels formed by dissolution of these rocks by water
+well developed underground solution channels formed by dissolution of these

 (82) "Key personnel" shall have the